snap-one/docs-driverworks-api/source/includes/22_miscellaneous/_9-GetDevices.md

 }
 ```

-Based on this return table, we can see that the project has one light., located in the Foyer, which happens to have a location ID of 9.
+Based on this return table, we can see to the right that the project has one light, located in the Foyer, which happens to have a location ID of 9.
 Additionally, we can see the two proxy sub-tables that are returned with the driver filename.